smartdevicelink/sdl_evolution/proposals/0144-app-nicknames.md

     <description>
       The list of nicknames configured for the app ID.
 Depending on the head unit's stored policies, one of the listed nicknames will be used to register the application.
-The list should be ordered such that preferred nicknames preceed less desireable names.
+The list should be ordered such that preferred nicknames preceed less desirable names.
     </description>
   </param>
   :